Redmond Real Salt is an American brand of unrefined salt. It is mined from a salt deposit near Redmond, Utah.

 You may want to use both salts, for different purposes, perhaps Redmond for popcorn and Celtic for steak.

 Real Salt is more finely ground, which you may prefer for some uses.

-It contains a little less than 2% other minerals, compared to Celitc's 10%; Redmond explains that all "food grade salt" is at least 97% sodium chloride, that this is what they have found in testing, and that other brands include more water in their samples.
+It contains a little less than 2% other minerals, compared to Celitc's labeled 10%; Redmond explains that all "food grade salt" is required to be at least 97% sodium chloride, that this is what they have found in other brands when tested, and that other brands change the analysis by including more water in their samples.

 Real Salt is acceptably healthful, according to most nutritional medicine practitioners.

 I actually prefer it to Celtic salt, despite that it is not as "premium."

 It is available in natural food stores and some grocery stores; it's available online at Redmond Real Salt and at Amazon and other online retailers.

 Continue on to read more about the benefits of unrefined salt.